danielneil/Smart-Worm-Habitat/README.md

 ## What does it monitor?

-Outdoor Temp
+* Outdoor Temp
-Soil Temperature
+* Soil Temperature
-Soil Moisture level
+* Soil Moisture level
-Soil PH level
+* Soil PH level

+& with pretty graphs too!

 ## Does it send alerts?